 - When they need your attention

 Their attachment to their family also means that the Havanese will bark to warn away potential danger and protect their family.
-Surprisingly, this small pup is quite efficient as a guard dog as its vocalizations are unexpectedly deep and can give the impression of a much larger dog.
+Surprisingly, this small pup is quite as efficient as a guard dog as its vocalizations are unexpectedly deep and give the impression of a much larger dog.

 Problem Barking and The Havanese